piscibus/notifly/README.md

 # Notifly
-Notifly allows aggregating notification actors like Facebook, Twitter, Instagram and etc -- (John Doe, Jane Doe and 8 others reacted to your photo.)
-A notification consists of an `actor`, a `verb`, an `object` and a `target`.
+Notifly allows aggregating notification actors like Facebook, Twitter, Instagram and etc -- (`John Doe, Jane Doe and 8 others reacted to your photo.`) A notification consists of an `actor`, a `verb`, an `object` and a `target`.
 It tells the story of a person performing an action on or with an object.

  # Creating Notifications
- In Notifly, the same as In Laravel, each notification is represented by a single class (typically stored in the `app /Notifications` directory). you can create a notification class by running the `notifly:make:notification` Artisan command.
+ In Notifly, the same as In Laravel, each notification is represented by a single class (typically stored in the `app/Notifications` directory). you can create a notification class by running the `notifly:make:notification` Artisan command.

   `php artisan notifly:make:notification CommentNotification`